-Short-Term Programs serves students who are working on grade level with individualized instruction and group class settings on campus or online.
+Short-Term Programs serves students who are working on (or near) grade level with individualized instruction and group class settings on campus or online.

 The Short-Term Programs department provides week long or weekend classes to students who are working on grade level with instruction in academic access, low vision, and the Expanded Core Curriculum, in collaboration with the student’s local school district.
 Students are taught on campus and online.

 Interact with other students and adults with visual impairments who share many of their life experiences, thus supporting social-emotional development and self-advocacy.
 This alone can have a life-changing impact on a student’s perspective and willingness to learn in the classroom.

 Practice supplementary skills and adaptations (before and after school) needed for food preparation, household tasks, personal organization and management, accessible recreational and leisure skills.

 Experience the independence of living away from home for a short time, in a totally supported environment, making choices, and trying out new experiences on their own.